 The DiSC assessment contains 28 questions, where the participant picks a word that is most like them, and a word that is least like them for each question.
 The DiSC assessment is designed to be easy to use, easy to administer and to be delivered by anyone.

 Prices for this assessment range depending on the type of tests, the size and type of team it is being applied to and the number of people.

 For the most popular and applicable test, the ‘everything DiSC Workplace Profile', prices start at $64.50 each (per employee).

 For more information, visit the DiSC website.
 This test is also available to be taken within WorkStyle.

 16 Personality Factor Questionnaire

-The questionnaire is designed to measure normal behaviours and can bed used for career development, employees selection, marital help and counselling; but it does have some clinical reference.
+The questionnaire is designed to measure normal behaviors and can bed used for career development, employees selection, marital help, and counseling; but it does have some clinical reference.

 It measures: warmth, reasoning, emotional stability, dominance, liveliness, rule-consciousness, social boldness, sensitivity, vigilance, abstractedness, privateness, apprehension, openness to change, self-reliance, perfectionism, tension

 The questionnaire is designed to be used by people 16 or older.